YaoHure/Navy/README.md

 # Navy
-A kind of battleship game but on two terminales.
+A kind of battleship game in c programing.